redis/hiredis/README.md

 contained in arrays and nested arrays, so there is no need for the user to free the sub replies (it is actually harmful and will corrupt the memory).

+### Sending commands (cont'd)

+Together with `redisCommand`, the function `redisCommandArgv` can be used to issue commands.
+It has the following prototype:

+    void *redisCommandArgv(redisContext *c, int argc, const char **argv, const size_t *argvlen);

+It takes the number of arguments `argc`, an array of strings `argv` and the lengths of the arguments `argvlen`.
+For convenience, `argvlen` may be set to `NULL` and the function will use `strlen(3)` on every argument to determine its length.
+Obviously, when any of the arguments need to be binary safe, the entire array of lengths `argvlen` should be provided.

+The return value has the same semantic as `redisCommand`.

+### Pipelining

+To explain how Hiredis supports pipelining in a blocking connection, there needs to be understanding of the internal execution flow.

+When any of the functions in the `redisCommand` family is called, Hiredis first formats the command according to the Redis protocol.
+The formatted command is then put in the output buffer of the context.
+This output buffer is dynamic, so it can hold any number of commands.
+After the command is put in the output buffer, `redisGetReply` is called.
+This function has the following two execution paths:

+1. The input buffer is non-empty:
+  * Try to parse a single reply from the input buffer and return it
+  * If no reply could be parsed, continue at *2*
+2. The input buffer is empty:
+  * Write the **entire** output buffer to the socket
+  * Read from the socket until a single reply could be parsed

+The function `redisGetReply` is exported as part of the Hiredis API and can be used when a reply is expected on the socket.
+To pipeline commands, the only things that needs to be done is filling up the output buffer.
+For this cause, two commands can be used that are identical to the `redisCommand` family, apart from not returning a reply:

+    void redisAppendCommand(redisContext *c, const char *format, ...);
+    void redisAppendCommandArgv(redisContext *c, int argc, const char **argv, const size_t *argvlen);

+After calling either function one or more times, `redisGetReply` can be used to receive the subsequent replies:

+    redisReply *reply;
+    redisAppendCommand(context,"SET foo bar");
+    redisAppendCommand(context,"GET foo");
+    redisGetReply(context,&reply); // reply for SET
+    freeReplyObject(reply);
+    redisGetReply(context,&reply); // reply for GET
+    freeReplyObject(reply);

+This API can also be used to implement a blocking subscriber:

+    reply = redisCommand(context,"SUBSCRIBE foo");
+    freeReplyObject(reply);
+    while(redisGetReply(context,&reply) == REDIS_OK) {
+      // consume message
+      freeReplyObject(reply);
+    }

 ## AUTHORS

 Hiredis was written by Salvatore Sanfilippo (antirez at gmail) and